project-allocator/project-allocator/README.md

 For those who are curious - `db` is a custom command which comes with utility functions for managing the database in development.

+The database is now up and running.
+You can launch your faviourite DB client and explore the contents with the following credentials:

+* Address: 0.0.0.0:5432
+* Database name: default
+* Database username: postgres
+* Database password: postgres

-Now you need to move onto the `project-allocator-frontend` repository and generate the frontend client scripts, which will be used by the React components to call the backend API:
+Let's us move onto the `project-allocator-frontend` repository and generate the frontend client scripts.
+This will be used by the React components to call the backend API:

 ```bash
 cd ../project-allocator-frontend && yarn generate
 ```

 Finally, you can check if everything is working by visiting [http://localhost:3000](http://localhost:3000) on your browser.

 You can also visit [http://localhost:8000/docs](http://localhost:8000/docs) to check the backend's Open API documentation.

 ## Setting up the Production Environment

+### Using the Setup Script

 You can setup the production environment and enable automatic deployment of your application using Wayfinder.
 The deployment will be triggered every time you push to this repository on the `main` branch.